 The other parameters, if needed, can be changed into the EEPROM image.

 Note that resetting the Cycle Count parameter to 0 does not bring the battery back to life.
-Only Clearing Errors will make the battery working again if the cells are good.
+Only Clearing Errors will make the battery work again if the cells are good.